encoredev/encore/docs/platform/other/vs-heroku.md

 With Encore you don't need to be a cloud expert to make full use of the services offered by major cloud providers like AWS and GCP.

-You simply use Encore's [Backend Framework](/docs/primitives) to **declare the infrastructure semantics directly in your application code**, and Encore then [automatically provisions the necessary infrastructure](/docs/deploy/infra) in your cloud, and provides a local development environment that matches your cloud environment.
+You simply use [Encore.ts](/docs/ts) or [Encore.go](/docs/go) to **declare the infrastructure semantics directly in your application code**, and Encore then [automatically provisions the necessary infrastructure](/docs/platform/infrastructure/infra) in your cloud, and provides a local development environment that matches your cloud environment.

 You get the same, easy to use, "push to deploy" workflow that many developers appreciate with Heroku, while still being able to build large-scale distributed systems and event-driven applications deployed to AWS and GCP.